marianoimperatore/MeanFieldChromatin/README.md

-## Heteropolymers MEAN FIELD approach to infer and predict CHROMATIN sites of protein binding
+## Heteropolymers Mean Field approach to infer and predict Chromatin sites of protein binding